Sustainability | Renewable Energy

 Växjö was the first city in the world to set a goal of becoming fossil fuel-free.

 The city set its fossil fuel-free goal back in 1991, and the fossil fuel-free goal is set for the year 2030.
-Additionally, the entire country of Sweden plans to become the world's first country that's based on a fossil fuel-free economy.

-Växjö has a net zero goal, as does the city's home country.
 Sweden has a goal of achieving net zero carbon emissions by 2045 (a net zero goal that Växjö is sure to meet ahead of schedule).
-Växjö has already reduced the city's per-capita carbon dioxide emissions by over 50%.

 Fossil fuel-free Växjö programs include: